The Pro Bono Program requires all students enrolled as of August 2010 to complete at least 30 hours of pro bono work in order to graduate.*

 NOTE: Students may accrue their 30 hours over a period of months and from different organizations if they choose.

-If the above criteria are met, students must submit to the Pledge and Hour Log Form to the Career Services Office.
+If the above criteria are met, students must submit to the Pro Bono Program Hour Log Form to the Career Services Office.
 The student must sign the Pledge portion and, once the student completes at least 30 hours of pro bono work or otherwise finishes a project, the student’s supervisor must sign the completed Hour Log portion.

 The Career Services Office encourages students to perform their pro bono hours at organizations that fit with their individual interests and career goals.
 Government agencies and offices, including legislative bodies and courts, as well as legal service providers and other nonprofits, are excellent organizations at which volunteer opportunities exist that would likely satisfy the Pro Bono requirement.